 The Final Stretch to Black Rock City — In the heart of the Pyramid Lake Paiute Reservation and America’s Solar Highway

-Pyramid Lake is a beautiful ancient lake located in the heart of the Paiute tribal reservation 35 miles northeast of Reno, midway between Reno and the Black Rock Desert.
-Most people traveling to Burning Man from the south, east, and west via State Routes 445, 446, and 447 will pass by this wonderful lake and northwards through Nixon on their way to the playa.
+Pyramid Lake is an ancient, culturally significant lake located in the heart of the Paiute tribal reservation 35 miles northeast of Reno, midway between Reno and the Black Rock Desert.
+Most people traveling to Black Rock City from the south, east, and west via State Routes 445, 446, and 447 will pass by this wonderful lake and northwards through Nixon on their way to the playa.

-The Pyramid Lake community — which includes the towns of Nixon and Sutcliffe, and Wadsworth to the south — has always been supportive of Burning Man over its history, and the traveler will find the community very hospitable and happy to see them.
+The Pyramid Lake community — which includes the towns of Nixon and Sutcliffe, and Wadsworth to the south — has been a supportive neighbor and partner to Burning Man over its history.
+Please do visit with care and consideration for their community, speed limits, and respect the resources you use and visit.

 It is highly recommended to check out Pyramid Lake, itself, if you have the time.
 Guaranteed to be a moving experience, whether you spend a few hours or camp overnight, especially after a week on the playa.
-BUT DO NOT LEAVE ANY OF YOUR TRASH THERE!
+DO NOT LEAVE ANY OF YOUR TRASH THERE!
+This includes using lake dumpsters for your bulk items or packed out trash from the event.
+These dumpsters are needed to support recreation at the lake.

 Day-use recreational activities and overnight camping around and upon the lake require a permit.
 Permits can be purchased at various locations in Nixon, Sutcliffe, Wadsworth, and in Reno/Sparks.
 Proceeds from the sale of permits help support the Tribal Government and the water quality and environmental programs that protect the unique eco-system of Pyramid Lake year round.